1983 Arizona copper mine strike

-The 1983 Arizona copper mine strike began as a bargaining dispute between the Phelps Dodge Corporation and a group of union copper miners and mill workers, led by the United Steelworkers.
+The 1983 Arizona copper mine strike began as a labour dispute between the Phelps Dodge Corporation and a group of union copper miners and mill workers, led by the United Steelworkers.
 The subsequent strike lasted nearly three years and resulted in the replacement of most of the striking workers and decertification of the unions.
 It is regarded as an important event in the history of the United States labor movement.

-History
+Background

 In 1981, the price of copper plummeted from a high of $1.40 in February to $.75 (seventy-five cents) per pound by December 18, resulting in losses for the entire copper industry.
 In 1981, the copper industry as a whole laid off approximately 50% (or 11,000) of its workers statewide.
 Phelps Dodge continued to operate with full manpower throughout most of 1981, although it continued to lose money.
 In December 1981, Phelps Dodge announced that it would lay off 108 workers in Arizona and New Mexico on January 3, 1982, and place the rest of the workers on a four-day work week in order to minimize the impact of the layoffs.
-In doing so, unlike the rest of the copper industry, Phelps Dodge was able to continue to operate and pay their workers, while reducing their production by 20%.
+In doing so, unlike the rest of the copper industry, Phelps Dodge continued to operate and pay its workers and reduce its production by 20%.

-Phelps Dodge announced salary cuts to management personnel, and laid off 100 salaried employees.
+Phelps Dodge announced salary cuts to management personnel and laid off 100 salaried employees.
 On April 7, 1982, Phelps Dodge announced it would lay off all 3,400 of its hourly workers in Texas and Arizona, because of its losses.
-Not only did Phelps Dodge lay off workers, but a total of approximately 12,000 copper workers had been laid off across the industry.
+Phelps Dodge laid off workers, and a total of approximately 12,000 copper workers had been laid off across the industry.
 None of the copper mines in Arizona continued to operate.